Rural Alaskan Post-Secondary Transition Skills Curriculum

 subsistence activities on the Land in winter.
 Includes safety and survival skills for interior Alaska.

-Introduction to Dene Athabascan Beading (2022, Co-author Rochelle Adams) (Interior Region, Dene Athabascan values)
+Introduction to Dene Athabascan Beading (Rain Van Den Berg and Rochelle Adams 2022 - Updated in 2025) (Interior Region, Dene Athabascan values)

 For students with a wide variety of functional needs who are interested in learning about Dene Athabascan beading.
 This could be for connecting to culture and community, or as a path to a creative industry.